Ropata Wahawaha: Urewera country

 The Urewera country, to the west of East Cape, was rugged, mountainous terrain, and thickly forested, the home of the Ngāi Tūhoe iwi.
 The Government had alienated Tūhoe with confiscation of its most valuable land.
 Te Kooti and around 30 acolytes soon gathered followers from among Tūhoe and mounted raids on Ohiwa and Whakatane for supplies and weapons.
-His actions during these and later raids were particularly ruthless, and drew the ire of the iwi and hapu surrounding the Urewera country and encouraged them to support the Government.
+His actions during these and later raids were particularly ruthless, and drew the ire of the iwi and hapū surrounding the Urewera country and encouraged them to support the Government.
 Whitmore mounted an invasion of the Urewera country in early May, inflicting many casualties on the Tūhoe and destroying their homes and cultivated lands.
 Ngāti Porou warriors were slow to become involved in Whitmore's invasion of the Urewera country, only joining an expedition at Lake Waikaremoana in late May and that was withdrawn the following month after Te Kooti moved to the Taupo plains.

 In early 1870, the Government decided to withdraw all pākeha militia from the pursuit of Te Kooti, and entrust the hunt for him to kūpapa (Māori allied to the Government): the Ngāti Porou, under Ropata, and Maori from the Whanganui, under Te Keepa Te Rangihiwinui.
 The Te Arawa iwi would also be involved in the hunt for Te Kooti.
 Ropata was to command an East Cape invasion force, and manage its military operations.
 This was at the instigation of McLean, now the Minister of Defence, who had noted the success achieved by the kūpapa in the hunt for Te Kooti compared to the Armed Constabulary.
 Additional motivation was provided by a bounty of £5,000 for the capture of Te Kooti.
 Only one pākeha was allowed to accompany each of the Māori war parties; Ropata asked for and got Captain Thomas Porter, an officer of the Voluntary Cavalry in Poverty Bay.
 The East Cape party departed for the Urewera country on 28 February, numbering about 370 men.
 In his later writings, Porter commented favourably on Ropata's leadership and the resulting discipline and loyalty he instilled in his Ngāti Porou during the march to Maungapohatu, a key site for the Tūhoe.
 They captured the pa there, which had never before been attacked, with the loss of only one man.
 Then, in late March Te Keepa and Ropata managed to catch Te Kooti between their two forces at his pā at Maraetahi.
 In the ensuing battle the Ringatū force was destroyed.
 Te Kooti escaped but most of his men were either captured or killed.